drfrancintosh/pymirror/README.md

         "position": "middle_center", // the position on the screen - see "config.json/positions" above
-        "font": "TOS_Title.ttf", // the default font, overrides the screen's default font name (see fontlist.txt) "font_size": 48, // the default font_size, overrides the screen's default font dize (see fontlist.txt) "x_offset": 0, // x offset used by module, but otherwised ignored "y_offset": 0, // y offset used by module, but otherwised ignored "subscriptions": ["alert_event"] // list of events this module is subscribed to },
+        "font": "TOS_Title.ttf", // the default font, overrides the screen's default font name (see fontlist.txt) "font_size": 48, // the default font_size, overrides the screen's default font dize (see fontlist.txt) "subscriptions": ["alert_event"] // list of events this module is subscribed to },
     "config": { // configurations specific to this module... could be anything. see specific module docs